genesis-extensions/genesis/INSTALL.md

-Building SafeCash
+Building Genesis
 ================

-See doc/build-*.md for instructions on building the various elements of the SafeCash Official reference implementation of SafeCash.
+See doc/build-*.md for instructions on building the various elements of the Genesis Official reference implementation of Genesis.